 - 4 tablespoons butter, room temperature

-- Preheat oven to 300°F. and grease pans.
+- Preheat oven to 300°F. and grease pans with unsalted butter or nonstick spray.
 Line bottoms with rounds of parchment paper.
 Finely chop chocolate and in a bowl combine with hot coffee.
 Let mixture stand, stirring occasionally, until chocolate is melted and mixture is smooth.

 - Into a large bowl sift together sugar, flour, cocoa powder, baking soda, baking powder, and salt.
-In another large bowl with an electric mixer beat eggs until thickened slightly and lemon colored (about 3 minutes with a standing mixer or 5 minutes with a hand-held mixer).
+In another large bowl with an electric mixer, beat eggs until thickened slightly and lemon colored (about 3 minutes with a standing mixer or 5 minutes with a hand-held mixer).
 Slowly add oil, buttermilk, vanilla, and melted chocolate mixture to eggs, beating until combined well.
 Add sugar mixture and beat on medium speed until just combined.
-Divide batter between pans (being sure not to fill pans higher than 2/3 full — bake off extra batter in muffin tins or ramekins) and bake in middle of oven until a tester inserted in center comes out clean, 1 hour to 1 hour and 10 minutes.
+Divide batter between pans (being sure not to fill pans higher than 2/3 full) and bake in the middle of oven until a tester inserted in center comes out clean, 1 hour to 1 hour and 10 minutes.

 - Meanwhile, make the icing: In a small saucepan over direct heat set on low (or over a double boiler—see comments below for tips), melt the chocolate.
 Stir in the confectioners’ sugar.
 Stir in the eggs — a flat bottomed whisk is good for this.
 (I use a whisk until the ingredients are blended and then switch to a heat-proof spatula.)
 Cook over low to medium-low until thick.
 Stir in the butter one tablespoon at a time.
 Set aside to cool.
 Transfer to a glass measuring cup with a spout for easy pouring or store in whatever vessel you wish.

 - Cool layers completely in pans on racks.
-(I removed mine after 10 minutes.)
 Run a thin knife around edges of pans and invert layers onto racks.
-Remove parchment paper and cool layers completely.
+Remove parchment paper.
 Cake layers may be made 1 day ahead and kept, wrapped well in plastic wrap, at room temperature.

-- If you are making a layer cake, spread icing over one cake layer.
+- If you are making a layer cake, halve each cake round crosswise to create 4 layers.
+Spread icing over one cake layer.
 Top layer with other cake layer.
+Repeat until all layers are stacked.
 Pour icing on top of top layer and with an off-set spatula (if you have one) spread it all over the sides.
 Cake keeps, covered and chilled, 3 days.
 Bring cake to room temperature before serving.
-(I just keep mine at room temperature always…no space in the fridge.)
+(I keep mine at room temperature always…there’s never space in the fridge.)

 * It turns out that the LCC unsweetened cocoa powder, which I used for this cake, is in fact Dutch processed…I can’t read fine print apparently.
 I suspect that Dutch-process cocoa (which contains less acid than natural cocoa powder) is OK to use in this recipe because of the large quantity of buttermilk (also an acid) — there needs to be an acid in recipes that call for baking soda because acid activates the baking soda.
 I did add a note above (at the end of the main entry) explaining the difference between Dutch-process and natural cocoa powders.
 That might help you make a decision, but I think with this recipe, either Dutch process or natural will work just fine.